hughp23/dept-tech-test/README.md

 ## Northcoders News

-Northcoders News is a social news aggregation, web content rating, and discussion website.
-Think something along the lines of [Reddit](https://www.reddit.com/).

-Northcoders News has articles which are divided into topics.
-Each article has user curated ratings and can be up or down voted using the API.
-Users can also add comments about an article.
-Comments can also be up or down voted.
-A user can add comments and remove any comments which they have added.
+This is a technical test given on behalf of Dept limited which allows the user to choose a city form a drop down menu and see the air quality in different areas of the city.
+The web application was created using React and is hosted on netlify to be viwed publically.

-A deployed version of this project can be found here: (https://nc-news-api.netlify.com/)
+A deployed version of this project can be found here: (https://dept-tech-test-hugh-paul.netlify.com)

 ## Available Scripts